m-muecke/gleif/README.md

 ## Usage

-Currently the download of the lei mapping data adn the retrieval of records by LEI is supported:
+Currently the download of the lei mapping data and the retrieval of records by LEI is supported:

 ``` r